Boeing whistleblower alleges systemic problems with 737 MAX

 He cites specific regulations for which Boeing, because the MAX was considered a derivative model, didn’t have to meet the latest safety standards.
 And he points to how these shortcomings could have affected the pilots in the two crashes.

-He wrote that because Boeing, for certification purposes, had to evaluate only flight deck systems that had changed from the 737 NG model, Boeing missed the opportunity to evaluate pilot reaction times.
+He wrote that because Boeing, for certification purposes, had to evaluate only flight-deck systems that had changed from the 737 NG model, Boeing missed the opportunity to evaluate pilot reaction times.

-Boeing has admitted that it made incorrect assumptions about those reaction times in designing the new system — the Maneuvering Characteristics Augmentation System (MCAS) — that brought down both MAXs that crashed.
+Boeing has admitted that it made incorrect assumptions about those reaction times in designing the new system — the MCAS — that brought down both MAX planes that crashed.

 Although MCAS was new, its operation depended on other unchanged systems and its interactions with those systems were not analyzed, Ewbank wrote.